mikrono/tModLoaderWiki_kr_ko/Basic-tModLoader-Usage-FAQ.md

 **Restart Computer**
 Restarting the computer solves many issues tModLoader users face.
 It may seem trite, but it works, give it a try.

+### An error occurred while updating tModLoader (missing executable)
+This is usually solved by restarting the computer after confirming that you have switched to the `None` branch for tModLoader and verifying game integrity, and following the next section.

+### Failed to start process for tModLoader: "The system cannot find the path specified"
+This is caused by previously installing `tModLoader 64 bit`.
+First do a [fresh install](#fresh-install) if you haven't already, then right click on `tModLoader` in `Steam` and select `Properties`.
+Make sure `Launch Options` is completely empty, then close the window.

 ### NoSuitableGraphicsDeviceException: Could not find d3dcompiler_47.dll
 If you are on Windows 7, you'll need to install the [directX package from Microsoft](https://support.microsoft.com/en-us/topic/update-for-the-d3dcompiler-47-dll-component-on-windows-server-2012-windows-7-and-windows-server-2008-r2-769c6690-ed30-4dee-8bf8-dfa30e2f8088).
 Restart your computer after running and finishing the installer.